High Quality QCD Axion at Gravitational Wave Observatories

-A great amount of experimental and observational effort has been aiming at discovering the QCD axion~\cite{Weinberg:1977ma, Wilczek:1977pj}, the pseudo-Goldstone boson of a spontaneously broken axial $U(1)$ Peccei-Quinn (PQ) symmetry~\cite{Peccei:1977hh, Peccei:1977ur} that explains the smallness of CP violation in strong interactions.
+{\bf Introduction}---A great amount of experimental effort has been aiming at discovering the QCD axion~\cite{Weinberg:1977ma, Wilczek:1977pj}, the pseudo-Goldstone boson of a spontaneously broken axial $U(1)$ Peccei-Quinn (PQ) symmetry~\cite{Peccei:1977hh, Peccei:1977ur} that explains the smallness of CP violation in strong interactions.

 While attractive, the PQ mechanism is vulnerable to possible additional sources of symmetry breaking, generically misaligned with respect to the axion potential from QCD instantons.
 This {\it quality problem} (originally formulated with various perspectives in~\cite{Georgi:1981pu, Holdom:1982ex, Dine:1986bg, Holman:1992us, Kamionkowski:1992mf, Barr:1992qq, Ghigna:1992iv}) is alleviated in {\it heavy axion} models (see~\cite{Holdom:1982ex} and~\cite{Treiman:1978ge, Dimopoulos:1979pp, Tye:1981zy} for earlier related work), where a ``heavy QCD'' sector provides a larger contribution to the axion potential, aligned with that from QCD instantons.